Antoh3/Hotel/readme.md

-open your terminal then type "npm install" after installing all the modules type npm start
+open your terminal then type "npm install" after installing all the modules type "npm start"